Atisbo

 Atisbo Local Government was carved out of the now defunct Ifedapo Local Government which had its headquarters in Saki Town which is the present headquarters of Sakí West Local Government.
 It is bounded in the West by Orire Local Government, in the East by Republic of Benin, in the North by Saki East Local Government and in the South by Itesiwaju and Iwajowa Local Governments.

+The rainy and dry seasons are the two main seasons in Atisbo LGA, which has a total area of 2,997 square kilometers.
+The predicted average temperature and humidity for the area are 28 degrees Celsius and 61 percent, respectively.

 This local government region is very lucky in terms of mineral resources and culture, such as colorful granite found near the town of Irawo, and agriculture, since they grow crops like as melon, cocoa, and coconut.

 Political Officers

 It has been led at one time or the other by Chairmen or Principal Officers.

 The list of The Past Chairmen From December 1996 Till Date: